How to Read a Champagne Label | fatcork

 For grower Champagne, the producer is often someone’s name or initials.
 Hyphenated names such as Didier-Ducos or Hervieux-Dumez commonly indicate the merging of two winemaking families and their respective vineyards by marriage or partnership.

-Because Champagne, and specifically, grower Champagne is a unique expression of a particular time and place, the village where it’s made and where exactly its grapes are grown is of the utmost importance — and it can tell you a lot about the wine and what to expect before it even crosses your lips.
+Because Champagne, and specifically, grower Champagne is a unique expression of a particular time and place, the village where it’s made and where exactly its grapes are grown is of the utmost importance.
+The village name can tell you a lot about the wine and what to expect before it even crosses your lips.

-For example, producer A. Levasseur is located in the village of Cuchery as indicated on the label.
-With a quick internet search, you’ll discover Cuchery is in the Vallée de la Marne sub region of Champagne, and it is known for soil that is rich in clay, chalk and limestone.
+For example, producer .
+A Levasseur is located in the village of Cuchery as indicated on the label.
+With a quick internet search, you’ll discover Cuchery is in the Vallée de la Marne, a subregion of Champagne that is known for soil that is rich in clay, chalk and limestone.
 The village is also known for its prolific production of pinot meunier.
 Armed with these village-specific details, you can make an educated guess that A. Levasseur cuvées will likely be very high-quality and pinot meunier-dominant with lots of ripe fruit notes.

 On the front of the label, you’ll see the name of the village printed somewhere at the bottom, below the producer and the name of the cuvée.
 You can also typically find the producer’s street address on the back label.
 Fun fact: A. Levasseur has named one of their cuvées for the street where the Levasseur family estate is located — Rue du Sorbier.